 The Braves had a lovely field in Turner, but apparently Atlanta was just too much for the team.
-2017 marks the inaugural year for SunTrust Park, the new home of the Braves in Cook County.
+2017 marked the inaugural year for SunTrust Park, the new home of the Braves in Cook County, and while there was bad noise about the location, the park itself has hit a home run!
+With great views, classy decor, delicious food, and a hungry team, SunTrust has quickly risen through the ranks to become a fan favorite.

 Arriving at SunTrust Park